Understanding Billing for Snowpipe Usage¶

 Viewing the Data Load History for Your Account¶

-Users with the ACCOUNTADMIN role can use the Snowflake web interface or SQL to view the credits billed to your Snowflake account within a specified date range.
+Account administrators (users with the ACCOUNTADMIN role) or users with a role granted the MONITOR USAGE global privilege can use the Snowflake web interface or SQL to view the credits billed to your Snowflake account within a specified date range.

 To view the credits billed for Snowpipe data loading for your account: